tnldart/openapi-servers/README.md

 (More examples and reference implementations will be actively developed and continually updated.)

+> [!NOTE]
-💡 Contribute Your Own Server
+> 💡 Contribute Your Own Server
+>

-We strongly encourage the community to contribute their own OpenAPI tool server examples!
+> We strongly encourage the community to contribute their own OpenAPI tool server examples!
 This is more important than it might seem: The world doesn’t need another closed protocol or proprietary format gatekeeping innovation—we need clearly defined, open, and composable APIs backed by open documentation and proven tools.
 OpenAPI is the future-proof foundation we can all build on—together.
+>

-Let’s build an open ecosystem where every tool speaks the same language—yours.
+> Let’s build an open ecosystem where every tool speaks the same language—yours.

 ## 🔌 Bridge to MCP (Optional)